beekama/NutritionApp/README.md

 Databse abstracts all Database Information into Constructs of Classes and returns simple configuration values.
 It also supports special functions for copying new Databases.
 Supported functions are:

 ### Initialize the Database
-The Database must be instantiated first, every Activity shoul have it's own Database.
+The Database must be instantiated first, every Activity should have it's own Database.
 Each instance of a Database has it's own connection.

     Database d = new Database(srcActivity)